John 3:16

 Why Did Jesus Choose Twelve Disciples?
 Why Not Eight – Or More?

-Just a little background about the disciples.
+Just a little background on the disciples.
 Why would Jesus pick 12 disciples – and not 5, 20, or even 1,000 disciples?

 Here is a Possible Answer for Why There Were 12 Disciples